reasonml-editor/vscode-reasonml/README.md

 Merlin [wiki](https://github.com/the-lambda-church/merlin/wiki/project-configuration) for details on how to do that.
 Basically you need to have a `.merlin` file in your project root which lists the source directories, libraries, and extensions used.

+### Bsb Configuration

+You can optionally start [bsb](https://bucklescript.github.io/bucklescript/Manual.html#_bucklescript_build_system_code_bsb_code) from the editor itself, and have the command-line errors appear inside the editor.
+Merlin's diagnosis is best-effort and can sometimes be wrong; bsb's diagnosis is 100% correct. **bsb diagnosis also works on Windows**.

 ### Installation